raymondpang365/version-control-guide/README.md

 After merging the branch, tell your team about it with a communication software that your team choose to use.

-## 4) Before Coding or upon approved pull request
+## 4) Keeping up to date

-There are two scenarios you should update your feature branch with new updated code from development branch – 1) Before Coding; 2) Immediately after there are approved pull requests from other team members
+There are two scenarios you should update your feature branch with new updated code from development branch –
+1) Before Coding;
+2) 2) Immediately after there are approved pull requests from other team members

 To do this, types the following commands:
 ```